Matt Coppinger

 • Multi-factor authentication (MFA) - required for every access attempt, not just initial login

-• Single sign-on (SSO) with continuous evaluation - authenticate once, but re-evaluate trust signals throughout the session
+• Single sign-on (SSO) with continuous evaluation - authenticate once, but keep re-evaluating trust signals throughout the session

-• Risk-based authentication - step up authentication requirements when something looks unusual (new device, new location, impossible travel)
+• Risk-based authentication - step up requirements when something looks off.
+New device.
+New location.
+Impossible travel.

+Here's where it gets powerful.
 Workspace ONE Access (or similar identity providers) can tie device compliance directly into conditional access decisions.
-A user on a compliant, managed device gets seamless SSO.
-The same user on an unmanaged device gets MFA plus restricted access.
-The same user on a non-compliant device gets blocked entirely.
+User on a compliant, managed device?
+Seamless SSO.
+Same user on an unmanaged device?
+MFA plus restricted access.
+Same user on a non-compliant device?
+Blocked entirely.

-This is the power of combining identity and device trust - access decisions based on the full picture, not just credentials.
+That's the real payoff of combining identity and device trust.
+Access decisions based on the full picture, not just credentials.

 3. Network Trust

-Traditional VPNs are one of the biggest zero trust anti-patterns.
-A full-tunnel VPN puts the authenticated user onto the corporate network with broad access - exactly the "trusted insider" model that zero trust is designed to eliminate.
+The number of times I've seen a full-tunnel VPN treated as zero trust is genuinely painful.
+A full-tunnel VPN puts the authenticated user onto the corporate network with broad access.
+That's the "trusted insider" model.
+That's literally what zero trust exists to eliminate.

-The zero trust approach to network access is per-app VPN (also called micro-tunnelling):
+The zero trust approach is per-app VPN (also called micro-tunnelling):

 • Each application gets its own encrypted tunnel to its specific backend resource

-Workspace ONE Tunnel is a practical example.
-It enables per-app VPN on both managed and unmanaged devices, routing only sanctioned application traffic through the corporate gateway.
-A user's browser, personal apps, and other traffic never touch the corporate network.
+Workspace ONE Tunnel does exactly this.
+Per-app VPN on both managed and unmanaged devices, routing only sanctioned application traffic through the corporate gateway.
+The user's browser, personal apps, everything else - none of it touches the corporate network.

-This dramatically reduces the blast radius of a compromise.
-Even if an attacker gains access to a device, they can't use the VPN tunnel to pivot across the network - because there is no network-wide tunnel to exploit.
+This is a massive reduction in blast radius.
+Even if an attacker compromises a device, they can't pivot across the network because there is no network-wide tunnel to exploit.
+I've seen the difference this makes in practice.
+It's night and day.

-• Micro-segmentation - isolating workloads and resources so lateral movement is limited even within the data centre
+• Micro-segmentation - isolate workloads so lateral movement is limited even within the data centre

-• Software-defined perimeter (SDP) - making resources invisible to unauthenticated users; you can't attack what you can't see
+• Software-defined perimeter (SDP) - make resources invisible to unauthenticated users.
+Can't attack what you can't see.

-• DNS-layer security - blocking connections to known malicious domains before they reach the endpoint
+• DNS-layer security - block connections to known malicious domains before they hit the endpoint

 4. Application Trust

-The final layer is ensuring that only approved, verified applications can access corporate data:
+The final layer.
+Only approved, verified applications should access corporate data.

-• Application whitelisting - only sanctioned apps can connect to corporate services
+• Application whitelisting - only sanctioned apps connect to corporate services

 • App-level authentication - individual applications authenticate independently, not just the device or user session